All information regarding the necessary civil paperwork can be found here

 Preliminaries

-You need to give six months’ notice prior to getting married at St John Henry’s.
-This is to make sure there is enough time to complete all that is required before the day:
+You need to request a marriage at St John Henry’s no later than six months prior to your desired date for your wedding.
+This is to make sure there is enough time to complete all that is required before the day.
+These are the steps to be followed:

-Preparation.
-A period of preparation with the priest who will marry you and attendance at our six week Fit for Mission?
-Marriage Preparation Course, written by Bishop Patrick O’Donoghue, late Bishop of Lancaster, England, and published by the Catholic Truth Society.
-The course will be held at a time that is agreeable to yourselves and to the priest preparing you for marriage.
-The course takes a couple through the richness of Catholic teaching on marriage and the lived experience of other couples living out their married life in faith.
+2. Marriage Preparation.
+A short period of theological, pastoral, and liturgical catechesis with the priest who will marry you is an essential part of your preparation for marriage.
+These three sessions will take you through the richness of Catholic teaching on Holy Matrimony and the experience of other couples living out their married life in faith.
 No details of your wedding can be fixed until this course has been completed.

-You need to give six months’ notice prior to getting married at St John Henry’s.
-This is to make sure there is enough time to complete all that is required before the day:
+You need to request a marriage at St John Henry’s no later than six months prior to your desired date for your wedding.
+This is to make sure there is enough time to complete all that is required before the day.
+These are the steps to be followed:

-Preparation.
-A period of preparation with the priest who will marry you and attendance at our six week Fit for Mission?
-Marriage Preparation Course, written by Bishop Patrick O’Donoghue, late Bishop of Lancaster, England, and published by the Catholic Truth Society.
-The course will be held at a time that is agreeable to yourselves and to the priest preparing you for marriage.
-The course takes a couple through the richness of Catholic teaching on marriage and the lived experience of other couples living out their married life in faith.
+2. Marriage Preparation.
+A short period of theological, pastoral, and liturgical catechesis with the priest who will marry you is an essential part of your preparation for marriage.
+These three sessions will take you through the richness of Catholic teaching on Holy Matrimony and the experience of other couples living out their married life in faith.
 No details of your wedding can be fixed until this course has been completed.

 Freedom to Marry